 Interleukin-12 protein molecule.
-Molecular model of a molecule of the cytokine protein interleukin-12 (IL-12).
-The secondary structure of the molecule is seen here, containing alpha helices (spirals) and beta sheets (arrows).
+Molecular model of the secondary structure of the cytokine protein interleukin-12 (IL-12).
 IL-12 is a cytokine (signalling compound) that is produced by dendritic cells and macrophages in the body when they encounter pathogens such as bacteria and viruses.
-IL-12 is involved in the development and function of T-cells.
-T-cells are white blood cells that are responsible for destroying pathogens.
+It is involved in the development and function of T-cells, which are white blood cells responsible for destroying pathogens.
 IL-12 also activates other cytokines, which go on to initiate other immune response molecules.
 This domino effect is known as a cascade.

 Model release not required.
 Property release not required.